Telecominfraproject/wlan-cloud-ucentralsec/README.md

 Set the default username to use to login.

 ### Default username and password
-The default username and password are set in `ucentralsec.properties` file.
+The default username and password are set in `owsec.properties` file.
 The following entries manage the username and password
 ```text
 authentication.default.username = tip@ucentral.com
 authentication.default.password = XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX